 Interconnection Facilities means those pipeline facilities that are required to connect the Pipeline to the facilities of another person.

+Intra-Day Nomination means a new or revised Nomination, for Services on a Day, given after the Nomination Deadline in respect of that Day, except Nominations that User must give to otherwise comply with this Access Arrangement (for example, for balancing or to provide System Use Gas).

 Line Pack means the quantity of Gas, other than quantities of Gas being transported and System Use Gas, which the Service Provider determines is necessary to be in the Pipeline for the physical operation of the Pipeline from time to time in order to ensure that the Service Provider meets its obligations under all Transportation Agreements.

-Long Term Firm Service has the meaning set out in section 2.2.5 of the Access Arrangement.
+Long Term Firm Service has the meaning given in section 2.2.1 of this Access Arrangement.

 Lytton Lateral has the meaning given in section 1.3(b) of this Access Arrangement.